-KPC's ArtStage Gallery allows local, regional and national visual artists to show their work with KPC's audience and the eastside community.
-KPC’s lobby is an excellent gallery setting, allowing artists a venue in which to display their work to the thousands of KPC patrons who attend performances within that time frame.
-KPC patrons also benefit by experiencing a variety of artwork throughout the year.
-ArtStage Gallery is a cooperative project with Kirkland Arts Center and local artists.
+KPC's ArtStage Gallery allows local, regional and national visual artists to share their work with KPC's audience and the eastside community.
+ArtStage Gallery is a partnership with Kirkland Arts Center and local artists.
 KPC's Lobby Gallery is open during box office hours, Tuesday – Saturday from 12 PM to 6 PM and during scheduled performances.
-If you are interested in exhibiting at ArtStage please email us!

 2013-2014 ARTSTAGE EXHIBITS